PoisotLab/ms_betadiversity_response/maintext.md

 dissimilarity, which, all non-turnover mechanisms being accounted for in the decomposition, can be explained by turnover mechanisms.

-### Illustration on ireallistically small networks are biased
+### Illustrations on arbitrarily small networks are biased

 We can re-calculate the illustration of @Frund2021DisSpe, wherein a pair of networks with two shared interactions ($A = 2$) receive either an interaction in